qkzk/fm/development.md

   - [x] refactor
   - [x] moved it to a new plugin [sqlite previewer](https://github.com/qkzk/sqlite_previewer_fm)
 - [x] FEAT: opener (external) should allow arguments in their config
+- [ ] BUG: flag a directory with *, ENTER should open all files.
+Does nothing.
+But `o` opens all the files.

 ## TODO